To go to the Contact page...

 Permaculture is short for 'Permanent Agriculture' and it is a style of agriculture that recognizes the farm as an ecosystem.
 In nature the relationships and interactions between plants and animals in a landscape form complex self sustaining systems.
 A farm can be designed so that crops and livestock similarly create an ecosystem and productivity is generated through the interactions and relationships that they form.
 Permaculture is the creation of an ecosystem that supports agriculture, rather than the conventional system where agriculture dominates natural ecology.
 People like Bill Mollison have worked to create a framework of concepts that can be used to establish a permaculture system.
 For detailed information go to http://en.wikipedia.org/wiki/Permaculture.

 There are many reasons, but they all have to do with time and space.
-Firstly, compared to livestock raised in a barn and fed grain, the animals grow slower when raised outdoors because the grass they eat is less calorie dense and they expend more calories to forage for it.
-This means that it takes more time to raise a cow or pig to market weight, which means more work and expense for the farmer.
-Secondly, raising cows and pigs on pasture requires lots of land for the animals to graze, and land is very expensive.
-A rough estimate is that one acre of pasture can support one cow or 8 pigs per year.
-But if you keep your animals in a barn and use the land to grow grain to feed the animals rather than grass, than you can feed many more animals with the same amount of land.
-Perhaps a better question that this answer would fit would be 'why are supermarket beef and pork so cheap?'
-Historically, meat has always been expensive and has always been raised outdoors, it's only since barn raised grain fed livestock became the norm that meat became cheap.
+Firstly, compared to cows raised in a barn and fed grain, grass fed cows grow slower when raised outdoors because the grass they eat is less calorie dense and they expend more energy to forage for it.
+This means that it takes more time to raise a cow on grass to market weight, which means more work and expense for the farmer.
+Secondly, raising cows on pasture requires lots of land for the animals to graze, and land is very expensive.
+But if you keep your animals in a barn and use the land to grow grain to feed the animals rather than grass, than you can feed more animals with the same amount of land.

-Timberline Farm's land management is guided by the Canadian Organic Production Systems Standards (For more information about go to http://www.omafra.gov.on.ca/english/crops/organic/certification.htm), however, due to the expense and certain limitations involved, the farm has not applied for certification.
+Timberline Farm's land management is guided in part by the Canadian Organic Production Systems Standards (For more information about go to http://www.omafra.gov.on.ca/english/crops/organic/certification.htm), however, due to the expense and certain limitations involved, the farm is not certified officially as organic.

 In our food production system we do not use pesticides of any sort.
-However, parts of the farm have been colonized by certain invasive plant species such as garlic mustard, cat mint, buckthorn and pampas grass.
+However, parts of the farm have been colonized by certain invasive plant species such as garlic mustard, European buckthorn and rhizominous thistles.
 It is important for our native wildlife to eliminate these species.
-So far this has been done completely organically using lots of elbow grease except for one time in 2011 when a stand of garlic mustard of several hundred square feet was sprayed with an herbicide.
-It is possible that in the future such action may again be necessitated, but hopefully not.
+For the most part these invasive plants are controlled with a lot of elbow grease but on occasion when that fails they are sprayed with an herbicide.

-If you would like to visit Timberline Farm to see first hand how the farm is managed go to the 'Contact' page and fill out the contact form with your request, or you can either call or email Timberline Farm, and a visit can be arranged with the farmer.
+Absolutely!
+If you would like to visit Timberline Farm to see first hand how the farm is managed go to the 'Contact' page and fill out the contact form with your request, or you can either call or email Timberline Farm, and a visit can be arranged with Farmer Jared.